NEWSMAKER-Canada's Layton led NDP to strongest performance ever

-OTTAWA Aug 27 Jack Layton, who died last week, was the voice and the heart of Canada's left-leaning New Democratic Party, which he led to its strongest ever performance in the May 2 federal election.
+OTTAWA Aug 22 Jack Layton, who died on Monday, was the voice and the heart of Canada's left-leaning New Democratic Party, which he led to its strongest ever performance in Canada's May 2 election.

 Still recovering from hip surgery, he fought a masterful and charismatic campaign this year, waving his cane as a symbol of resistance and defiance.
 He had treatment for prostate cancer last year.